 Haven’t checked your roof yet?
 We recommend seeing if you notice any dark or brown spots or the blistering of paint on ceilings in rooms inside your home or in the loft.
 These signs of damage could mean there is a leak in your roof.
 If you assess your loft on a sunny day and see sunlight seeping through the ceiling, this is an indicator of broken shingles (roof tiles).

-If you notice any of these issues we would encourage dealing with them as soon as possible to reduce further damage to your roof and prevent the expense of fixing the problem from rising.
+If you notice any of these issues, we would encourage dealing with them as soon as possible to reduce further damage to your roof and prevent the cost of fixing the problem from rising.

-1) Clear your Gutters – Water cannot be carried away from your roof if gutters are clogged with fallen leaves and debris resulting in rainwater soaking into the roof and causing parts of the roof to rot, leading to expensive staining and erosion.
+Water cannot be carried away from your roof if gutters are clogged with fallen leaves and debris resulting in rainwater soaking into the roof and causing parts of the roof to rot, leading to expensive staining and erosion.
 Clear the debris and leaves away whilst ensuring that your gutters are secure and remembering to remove leaves from the bottom of the drainpipe as well as the top end.
-A longer-term solution is to install a gutter brush, which prevents leaves building up in your gutters whilst allowing water to flow through and away from your roof.
+A longer-term solution is to install a gutter brush, which prevents leaves from building up in your gutters whilst allowing water to flow through and away from your roof.

 If you’re unsure, arrange for a professional roofing contractor like Ploughcroft to clear your gutters.

-2) Remove moss – Black algae and moss can look alike.
+Black algae and moss can look alike.
 While both unpleasant looking, moss is the only substance that actually harms your roof as it holds water which can cause rot and damage if left unchecked.
 Moss that is caught early can be swept away but older more established moss will need to be killed using a product containing potassium salts of fatty acids.
 Only apply the product to the area of moss growth.
-We’d advice seeking roof maintenance specialists, like Ploughcroft if you don’t feel confident removing the moss yourself.
+We’d advise seeking roof maintenance specialists like Ploughcroft if you don’t feel confident removing the moss yourself.

 Fortunately, you don’t need to keep removing snow from your roof during the winter as modern roofs use shingles to help remove and melt any snow that comes into contact with it.
 If you follow the roof maintenance tips above, contacting a professional roofing contractor like Ploughcroft if you’re ever unsure, you and your roof should be on course for a smooth and safe Winter!